Fohdeesha/lab-docu/docs/fcxlic.md

 # FCX Licensing
-**DISCLAIMER:** This is intended for educational use only, or in a homelab type environment.
+**DISCLAIMER:** This is intended for educational use only, or for a homelab type environment.

 Brocade switches used to be licensed via a physical EEPROM with a magic string written into it.
 When the OS booted and saw this magic string, it knew to enable advanced features.